AC Optimal Power Flow

 JuliaGrid utilizes the JuMP package to construct optimal power flow models, allowing users to manipulate these models using the standard functions provided by JuMP.
 As a result, JuliaGrid supports popular solvers mentioned in the JuMP documentation to solve the optimization problem.

 To perform the AC optimal power flow, we first need to have the PowerSystem type that has been created with the AC model.
-After that, create the ACOptimalPowerFlow type to establish the AC optimal power flow framework using the function:
+After that, create the AcOptimalPowerFlow type to establish the AC optimal power flow framework using the function:

 Optimal Power Flow Model